Introduction / Help

 4. You can zoom and/or pan the map whilst drawing your shape(s).

-6. To edit an area, click on it and drag the boundary points to their new position.
+6. To edit an area, double click on it and drag the boundary points to their new position.
 You can delete the grey points by right clicking with your mouse.

 7. Clicking outside of the point or area confirms any edits that you have made.